-I specialise in true-life books covering a range of emotional and challenging topics, working with publishers including Ebury, Blink and John Blake (Imprints of Bonnier Books UK) and HarperCollins, but I also provide ghostwriting services for first-person features, opinion and thought leadership pieces.
+I specialise in true-life books covering a range of emotional and challenging topics, working with publishers including Ebury, Blink and John Blake (Imprints of Bonnier Books UK) and HarperCollins UK, but I also provide ghostwriting services for first-person features, opinion and thought leadership pieces.

 RNLI: Surviving the Storms

 Surviving the Storms recounts 11 of the RNLI's most remarkable rescues from the last two decades.
 These are stories of extraordinary courage and compassion at sea, providing a rare insight into the life-or-death decisions the RNLI's lifesavers have to make when battling the forces of nature and saving lives.
 Royalties from this book will be paid in support of the RNLI.Read More

 In this heart-breaking, inspirational memoir, Rochelle nurses her beloved mother through a terminal brain tumour.
 With sensitivity and enormous emotional depth, Rochelle provides a window into the life of a young carer.
 A moving, painfully honest account, Handle with Care is a book about the agony of loss and the transformative power of grief, as well as an emotional handbook for anyone who has lost a loved one.Read More